Entire home

 Very comfortable and well-equipped hilltop house, close to the west coast of South Uist, in an idyllic location with stunning 360 degree views of hills, lochs, machair and the Atlantic.

-This is a family house, with a warm laundry room for the dogs to sleep in, a kitchen, dining area and sitting room all in one so no one is left out and an enclosed lawned garden.
+There is a fully equipped kitchen, dining area and sitting room all in one creating a convivial family space.
+There is an enclosed lawned garden with stunning views.
+There is a warm laundry room with washing machine and tumble dryer - perfect for the dogs to sleep in.
 Two of the best sea trout lochs are at your feet, Loch Fada and Loch Roag; both brown trout and sea trout fishing is available by arrangement via Storas Uibhist office.

-South Uist has wonderful birdlife, stunning scenery and glorious walks both uphill and along the varied coastlines.
+South Uist has wonderful birdlife.
+An enormous variety of birds can be seen from the comfort of the kitchen table - hen harriers, short eared owls, kestrels, plovers, curlews, cuckoos and even sea eagles.
+Not to mention hearing corncrakes croaking and snipe drumming.
+The scenery is stunning with view of the lochs and Atlantic to the West and the three hills: Hecla, Corodale and Behn Mohr to the East.
+There are glorious walks both uphill and along the varied coastlines.
 Wander for miles along deserted white sandy beaches or enjoy the fun and drama of the huge sand dunes on Benbecula.

-For a choice of Hebridean fish and shellfish, drive north to Grimsay island, beyond Benbecula and find Kallin Harbour; you will not be disappointed; and the Orosay Inn at Carnan is well worth a visit.
+For a choice of Hebridean fish and shellfish, drive north to Grimsay island, beyond Benbecula and find Kallin Harbour; you will not be disappointed.

-South Uist is home to a myriad of birds; greylag geese flourish on a Nature Reserve at Druidibeg; golden eagles fly around the three hills of 2000 feet, buzzards, merlin, hen harriers and short-eared owls can be seen and a wide variety of duck - mallard, shovelers, teal, shelduck and widgeon, for example.
-At the right time of year, you can see black and red throated divers and hear a corncrake in the grass.
+Make no mistake - South Uist is a haven for bird lovers; greylag geese flourish on a Nature Reserve at Druidibeg; golden eagles fly around the three hills of 2000 feet, buzzards, merlin, black and red throated divers can be seen as well as a wide variety of duck - mallard, shovelers, teal, shelduck and widgeon, for example.

-This is a family house, with a warm laundry room for the dogs to sleep in, a kitchen, dining area and sitting room all in one so no one is left out and an enclosed lawned garden.
+There is a fully equipped kitchen, dining area and sitting room all in one creating a convivial family space.
+There is an enclosed lawned garden with stunning views.
+There is a warm laundry room with washing machine and tumble dryer - perfect for the dogs to sleep in.
 Two of the best sea trout lochs are at your feet, Loch Fada and Loch Roag; both brown trout and sea trout fishing is available by arrangement via Storas Uibhist office.

-South Uist has wonderful birdlife, stunning scenery and glorious walks both uphill and along the varied coastlines.
+South Uist has wonderful birdlife.
+An enormous variety of birds can be seen from the comfort of the kitchen table - hen harriers, short eared owls, kestrels, plovers, curlews, cuckoos and even sea eagles.
+Not to mention hearing corncrakes croaking and snipe drumming.
+The scenery is stunning with view of the lochs and Atlantic to the West and the three hills: Hecla, Corodale and Behn Mohr to the East.
+There are glorious walks both uphill and along the varied coastlines.
 Wander for miles along deserted white sandy beaches or enjoy the fun and drama of the huge sand dunes on Benbecula.

-For a choice of Hebridean fish and shellfish, drive north to Grimsay island, beyond Benbecula and find Kallin Harbour; you will not be disappointed; and the Orosay Inn at Carnan is well worth a visit.
+For a choice of Hebridean fish and shellfish, drive north to Grimsay island, beyond Benbecula and find Kallin Harbour; you will not be disappointed.

-South Uist is home to a myriad of birds; greylag geese flourish on a Nature Reserve at Druidibeg; golden eagles fly around the three hills of 2000 feet, buzzards, merlin, hen harriers and short-eared owls can be seen and a wide variety of duck - mallard, shovelers, teal, shelduck and widgeon, for example.
-At the right time of year, you can see black and red throated divers and hear a corncrake in the grass.
+Make no mistake - South Uist is a haven for bird lovers; greylag geese flourish on a Nature Reserve at Druidibeg; golden eagles fly around the three hills of 2000 feet, buzzards, merlin, black and red throated divers can be seen as well as a wide variety of duck - mallard, shovelers, teal, shelduck and widgeon, for example.

 Add dates for prices